• Skip to main content

 Serve Tomato Fritters with Other Mezze

 Santorini tomato fritters are often served as part of a mezze or appetizer.
-Here are a few other recipes that would be fantastuc and fun to serve alongside.
+Here are a few other recipes that would be fantastic and fun to serve alongside.

 • Ricotta Stuffed Squash Blossoms